 AOTF works closely with the American Occupational Therapy Association (AOTA) to support a variety of programs designed to advance research, education, and leadership in occupational therapy.
 Several of these joint initiatives are undertaken during the annual AOTA Annual Conference while others are undertaken throughout the year.

 Summer Institute for Future Scientists in Occupational Therapy

-AOTA and AOTF announce the second annual Summer Institute for Future Scientists in Occupational Therapy, a 1-day program that will match potential student scientists with doctoral and post-doctorate mentors.
+AOTA and AOTF announce the third annual Summer Institute for Future Scientists in Occupational Therapy, a 1-day program that will match potential student scientists with doctoral and post-doctorate mentors.
 Program participants will meet with leading occupational therapy scientists to address topics such as possibilities within OT science, considerations when evaluating potential doctoral programs, and career opportunities as a scientist.
-Participants will also attend the sixth annual 2-day Occupational Therapy Summit of Scholars at the University of Kansas Medical Center.
+Participants will also attend the annual 2-day Occupational Therapy Summit of Scholars at the University of Kansas Medical Center.
 Click here for more information including how to apply.
 Application deadline is Friday, December 8, 2017.

 (1) to identify potential scientists in entry-level education programs;